2020s in Australian history

-2020s in Australia political history refers to political history of Australia in the 2020s, presented in narrative format.
+2020s in Australia history refers to history of Australia in the 2020s, presented in narrative format.

 46th Parliament, 2019–2022

 General history

 At the 2019 election, in the 151-seat House of Representatives, the incumbent Coalition government was reelected with 77 seats, a majority of two seats.
 The Labor opposition won 68 seats.
 Six other MPs were elected to the crossbench, with the Greens, Centre Alliance, Katter's Australian Party, and independents Andrew Wilkie, Helen Haines and Zali Steggall winning a seat each.

 In the Senate, 40 of 76 seats were up for election.
 Following the election, the Coalition had a total of 35 seats, four short of a majority.
 Labor held 26 seats, the Greens held 9 seats, Centre Alliance and One Nation each held two seats, the Jacqui Lambie Network held one and one seat was held by independent Cory Bernardi, who deregistered the party he was previously a member of on 25 June 2019.